devnull-cz/c-prog-lang/modules/strings.md

 	char a[] = "hello";
 ```

-- if `{}` is used for initialization, you must add the terminating zero yourself unless you use the
+- if `{}` is used for the initialization, you must add the terminating zero
-  size of the array and the string was shorter (in which case the rest would be
+  yourself unless you use the size of the array and the string was shorter (in
-  initialized to zero):
+  which case the rest would be initialized to zero as usual):

 ```C
 	char s[] = { 'h', 'e', 'l', 'l', 'o', '\0' };